umutergin/umutergin.github.io/_posts/2019-09-14-sop-vs-cors.md

 the request is considered simple and If the request is simple, browser can send the request to an external origin, but target's CORS policy must allow the request as well.
 If the request is not simple, browser must do a preflight request with OPTIONS method and appropriate CORS headers to negotiate transmission rules.
 If target's CORS policy does not allow the request, then browser must refuse to send the actual request.
 Targets should respond to a cross-origin request with the following headers:

+###
--Access-Control-Allow-Origin: either a single allowed origin or a wildcard (*) indicating all origins; servers may change the value depending on the Origin of the request
+- Access-Control-Allow-Origin: either a single allowed origin or a wildcard (*) indicating all origins; servers may change the value depending on the Origin of the request
--Access-Control-Allow-Credentials: indicating if the browser is allowed to send cookies with the request; if omitted, defaults to false; cannot be true if Access-Control-Allow-Origin is *
+- Access-Control-Allow-Credentials: indicating if the browser is allowed to send cookies with the request; if omitted, defaults to false; cannot be true if Access-Control-Allow-Origin is *
--Access-Control-Allow-Headers: comma-separated list of allowed headers
+- Access-Control-Allow-Headers: comma-separated list of allowed headers

 Now I know this is a bit confusing, think of it like a TCP handshake.
 Browser and the server are trying to negotiate on the terms of how to share resources.
 Here is a simple flowchart of this process, taken from Wikipedia.
 Think of green zone request as simple request, red zone request as preflight requests.